openvinotoolkit/open_model_zoo/contribution.md

 ### Example

-In this [example](models/public/densenet-121-tf/model.yml) classificational model DenseNet-121\*, pretrained in TensorFlow\*, is downloading from GoogleDrive\* as archive.
+In this [example](models/public/densenet-121-tf/model.yml) classification model DenseNet-121\*, pretrained in TensorFlow\*, is downloading from GoogleDrive\* as archive.

 ```
 description: >-